Select a Topic

 - After bowel movements, clean the anus area gently by patting with moist toilet paper, pads or even ‘baby wipes’

 Your doctor may prescribe acetaminophen or aspirin to relieve pain.
 Bulk stool softeners or fiber supplements are also recommended to soften stools.
-In more severe cases when natural hemorrhoids care isn't enough, hemorrhoids treatments may include endoscopically or surgically to destroy the hemorrhoid tissue.
+In more severe cases, hemorrhoids treatments may include endoscopically or surgically to destroy the hemorrhoid tissue.

 More Information on Hemorrhoids